simoneeconomo/custompreferences/README.markdown

 # Custom Preferences

-## Stop talking about Static Sections, Custom Preferences are come!
+## Stop talking about "Static Sections" to your client, Custom Preferences are come!

 This extension enables a custom preferences page that allows you to edit static sections as if they were system preferences.
 The purpose of this extension is to provide authors with a nice interface for editing static content that can then be grabbed as a datasource to fill up your pages.